 C. Cleaning the condenser and filter

 It is important to clean the condenser and filter of the ice-making machine every six months to ensure the quality of the ice produced.
 Disconnect power and shine a flashlight through the condenser to check for dirt between the fins.
-Blow compressed air to remove all the dirt and also try rinsing it with water from inside out.
+Blow compressed air to remove all the dirt and also try rinsing it with water from the inside out.
 If you feel that the dirt remains, you can take help from a service agent.

 Sanitizing the Ice Maker Machine